 For example, Friends of the Earth have embraced sharing as a Big Idea to Change the World and a “call to action for environmentalists”.
 See: Mike Childs, The Power of Sharing, Shareable, 5th November 2013; Julian Agyeman, Duncan McLaren and Adrianne Schaefer-Borrego, Sharing Cities, Friends of the Earth briefing paper, September 2013.

-Rajesh Makwana, Global justice, sustainability and the sharing economy, STWR, 3rd June 2014.
+STWR, Global justice, sustainability and the sharing economy, 3rd June 2014.

 For an introduction to this theme, see ‘Building a sharing society’ in STWR, A primer on global economic sharing, June 2014.